zacheryph/renovate-test/README.md

 related resources will go into the renovate/ directory with `/.github/renovate.json5` being the configuration.

-# workflow trigger gitops
+# workflow-trigger

+* `/workflow-trigger`
 * `/.github/workflows/build.yaml`
 * `/.github/workflows/trigger.yaml`

-this is testing _gitops in actions_ using actions to trigger workflows in _other_ repositories, alter and commit/create a pull request for changes.
+this is testing _gitops in actions_ using actions to trigger workflows in _other_ repositories, alter repository, commit and/or create a pull request for changes.